Covering the coast, Burnham Market, Wells, Holt & surrounding villages

 Around the houses

-North Norfolk’s stately homes are pulling out all the stops this summer, from fascinating exhibitions and alfresco theatre to behind-the-scenes garden tours and brilliant trails.
+North Norfolk’s stately homes are pulling out all the stops this summer, from fascinating exhibitions to behind-the-scenes garden tours and brilliant trails.
 Harriet Cooper and Amanda Loose share a few of the highlights

-This 18th century Palladian hall is set to open to the public for the first time in a generation on 11 June, with its inaugural Arts & Culture Programme.
+This 18th century Palladian hall opened to the public for the first time in a generation on 11 June, with its inaugural Arts & Culture Programme.
 Expect a contemporary art exhibition – ‘Sea State’ – a site-specific show featuring the work of Maggi Hambling and Ro Robertson; an artist residency for Dutch artist collective De Onkruidenier in collaboration with the Sainsbury Centre, as part of the latter’s Can the Seas Survive Us? season.
-Wolterton is also hosting the Norwich-based Clay Research Group, a collective of artists, lecturers, potters, and esearchers dedicated to exploring locally sourced ceramic materials.
+Wolterton is also hosting the Norwich-based Clay Research Group, a collective of artists, lecturers, potters, and researchers dedicated to exploring locally sourced ceramic materials.
 Both groups will create new artworks from materials found onsite.
-Alongside expect workshops, musical and theatrical events over the summer.
+Alongside, you can see the stunning house (with its Breadsource cafe in the library) and grounds and enjoy workshops, musical and theatrical events over the summer.
+Find out more here

 www.wolterton.co.uk